xchen0012/jekyll-now/about.md

 ---
 layout: page
-title: About
+title: About Me
 permalink: /about/
 ---

-Some information about you!
+A software engineer.

 ### More Information